 “Variety may be the spice of life, but consistency pays the bills.”

 Even though author Doug Cooper wasn’t referring to content style guides in that quote from his book Outside In, he perfectly captured its importance.
 Brand consistency is a driving force behind building brand trust, especially when it comes to content marketing.
-And one of the best ways to maintain consistency and honor your audience is to follow a clear-cut, detailed content style guide that’s representative of your brand’s preferences, messaging and voice.
+And one of the best ways to maintain consistency and honor your audience is to follow a clear-cut, detailed style guide that’s representative of your brand’s preferences, messaging and voice.
 Bottom-line: your brand has a unique style, so why aren’t you honoring it?

 First, What is a Content Style Guide?